Prabesh-k/Prabesh-k/README.md

 - 👋 Hi, I’m @Prabesh-k
-- 👀 I’m interested in Crop Science
+- 👀 I’m interested in genomics and plant science
 - 🐣 I'm learning programming
 - I have great passion for cannabis research and academics